 Main goals of the SIA:

-• Boost competencies, improve accessibility and promote route’s safety for all.
+Boost competencies, improve accessibility and promote route’s safety for people with disabilities

 Main characteristics: